Kelly Clarkson's Daughter River Rose Has a Huge Crush on Chris Martin: 'I Wanna Kiss Him'

 On Tuesday, River Rose admitted that she has a crush on Coldplay singer Chris Martin, telling her mom in a super-cute video that “I like him and he’s beautiful.”

 The suggestion had Clarkson, 36, laughing.
 “You wanna kiss him?
-You can’t kiss him!” she said, before prompting River Rose to sing a few lines from Coldplay’s 2000 song, “Yellow” — a request the tiny tot was happy to fulfill.
+You can’t kiss him!” she said, before prompting River Rose to sing a few lines from Coldplay’s 2000 song, “Yellow” — a request the preschooler was happy to fulfill.

 The most adorable part?
 River’s pronunciation of the song’s title: “Lello.”